Let’s begin by taking a look at the latest fake online reviews statistics.

 If you see a string of 5 stars, then a few bad reviews, then a string of 5 stars again, that’s a red flag.
 “It can be so easy to look at an aggregate rating and think it looks good,” says O’Connor.
 But if you see weird patterns in the review list—like spikes or dips in the star rating—it means someone could be gaming the system by getting their friends to leave fives or buying fake reviews from sites like Fiverr.
 (And seriously, don’t do that.)

 Unhelpful reviews can be a red flag.

 You’re not out of luck, however.
 There are a few telltale signs that can help you differentiate real reviews from fake ones.
 One of the first, and most obvious, signs is that a helpful review will provide specific details about the product or service in question.
 “It was great” or “I liked it” are vague statements that don’t really give you enough information to be useful.
 Ideally, you should know what the reviewer liked and didn’t like about the product, why they felt it was great or didn’t care for it, who could benefit from using it (or who might want to steer clear), and so on.
-All of these things can give you valuable insight into whether this is something you’d want to try for yourself.
+All of these factors can help you decide whether this is something you want to attempt for yourself.

 A business with no complaints is a problem.